CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

  - CODE RESET - Do this if you want start from scratch
    - On the IQ Receiver
-     - Power it up - If codes have already been stored, the LED will light up solid.
-If there are no codes (e.g. its the very first time it has ever been powered up), the LED may slowly blink on and off which indicates the IQ receiver is already in "Programming mode".
+     - Power it up
+       - If codes have already been stored, the LED will light up solid.
+       - If there are no codes (e.g. its the very first time it has ever been powered up), the LED will slowly blink on and off, which indicates that the IQ receiver is already in "Programming mode".
      - Wait for about 10 seconds - for the receiver internals to settle down
      - Press the Receiver's PROGRAM button for 5 seconds to get into "Programming mode" - The receiver will either do one of the following:
        - Pulse very quickly for a bit (indicating it has emptied code) and then slowly blink on and off